Flow

 What is a Flow Report?

-Flow looks at the most common paths towards a conversion, including the drop off at each step where users do not continue on to the final conversion event(s).
+Flow reports analyze the most common paths toward a conversion, highlighting where users drop off at each step before reaching the final conversion event(s).

 How is Flow Different from Path?